 Opinion Scale

-How quickly can teams act on red-team findings after report delivery?
+In your experience, how quickly are teams typically able to act on red-team findings after report delivery?

 Multiple Choice